vrockai/pipeline-test/docs/content.md

 ---

-## The role of gut microbiota in prostate inflammation and benign prostatic hyperplasia and its therapeutic implications.
+## The role of gut microbiota in prostate inflammation and benign prostatic hyperplasia and its therapeutic implications
- 11.10.2024, _J Chen, B Chen, B Lin, Y Huang, J Li, J Li, Z Chen, P Wang, B Ran, J Yang, H Huang, L Liu, Q Wei, J Ai, D Cao_

-The gut microbiota thrives in a complex ecological environment and its dynamic balance is closely related to host health.
-Recent studies have shown that the occurrence of various diseases including prostate inflammation is related to the dysregulation of the gut microbiome.

 [Source](https://www.sciencedirect.com/science/article/pii/S2405844024143332)

-10.1016/j.heliyon.2024.e38302

 ---